gitpod-io/gitpod/installer/README.md

 # Requirements

-- A machine running Linux/MacOS and Docker
+- A machine running Linux
-    - Windows is not currently supported, but will be in future
+    - MacOS and Windows are not currently supported, but may be in future
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed
 - A [Kubernetes cluster configured](https://www.gitpod.io/docs/self-hosted/latest/installation)
 - A [TLS certificate](#tls-certificates)